Misunderstanding Ophiuchus vel Serpentarius

 The segments are based on the solstices and equinoxes.
 The Spring Equinox marks zero Aries, the Summer Solstice, zero Cancer, the Autumn Equinox, zero Libra and the Winter Solstice, zero Capricorn.
 Those four mark 90 degree segments that are divided in thirds, each 30 degrees named for a Sign.

+That system uses the names of near ecliptic constellations for the twelfths, the Signs.
+Those were in close alignment with the seasonal based Signs about 2100 years ago.
 Today the Tropical Signs are about 24 degrees out of alignment to the constellations which names they bear.
 The Zodiac is based though, not on those constellations, but on Solstices and Equinoxes (the seasons).

 The Zodiac of Siderealists and Vedic astrologers is linked to constellations.
 Talk to them about what to do with Ophiuchus.

 The question is shall we plug a constellation into sun-sign astrology?
-That is the most recognized and popular astrology and the way most astrologers find their way to astrology.
+That is the most recognized and popular astrology† and the way most astrologers find their way to astrology.
 There are many who go with the notion that there are twelve types of people and give them different interpretations.
 Linda Goodman is the most famous of who I call “Signologists”.
 In order to reach wide audiences, to give something to the general populace via media, Signology is probably necessary.
 I've written columns for "Signs" myself, I do not mean to dismiss the effort or the art, but in-depth horoscope analysis is far superior to what can be gleaned from Sun Signs.

 If one is going to utilize Signs based on the Tropical Zodiac, plugging in a constellation is a very iffy exercise.
 To repeat what I pointed out earlier, the Zodiac of Signs that most people refer to (whether they understand its astronomical foundation or not), that we learn by calendar dates that our birth occurred with the Sun in this or that Sign, is established by solstices and equinoxes, NOT by constellations.